-We have audited the financial statements of the Buckeye Park Community Development District as of and for the year ended September 30, 2020, and have issued our report thereon dated May 27, 2021.
-Our report was modified to address various issues associated with the financial statements not including the activity of a legally separate component unit (a Special Purpose Entity).
+We have audited the financial statements of the Buckeye Park Community Development District as of and for the year ended September 30, 2023, and have issued our report thereon dated December 30, 2023.

 Auditor's Responsibility

 We conducted our audit in accordance with auditing standards generally accepted in the United States; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and Chapter 10.550, Rules of the Florida Auditor General.